Coronavirus (COVID-19): managing physical distancing or self-isolation in your family

 It’s natural to have questions about how your family can manage physical distancing and self-isolation.
 Our tips and links below can answer your questions and help you navigate this experience.

-Children will cope better if they have accurate, age-appropriate information about coronavirus (COVID-19).
-They also need opportunities for talking about what physical distancing means for families.
+Children will cope better if they have accurate, age-appropriate information about coronavirus (COVID-19), plus opportunities to talk about it.
 Talking with children is one of the ways you can promote family wellbeing during physical distancing.
+You can get ideas in our articles on talking with children about physical distancing and talking with teenagers about physical distancing.

 What do I do about family routines during physical distancing and self-isolation?